SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    to make a function that returns an array of the elements that any two sequences have in common.

-In the simple cases,
-you can omit ``where`` and simply write the protocol or class name after a colon.
 Writing ``<T: Equatable>``
 is the same as writing ``<T where T: Equatable>``.